Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

   ### This tool generates a combination of domain names from the provided input

     cat subdomain.txt | dnsgen - | httprobe

+  ### Aquatone is a tool for visual inspection of websites across a large amount of hosts and is convenient for quickly gaining an overview of HTTP-based attack         surface.

   ### analyze web technologiess